NeedsMorePie/interpolator/README.md

 cmake --build . --config Release --target install
 ```

-Note that the built custom ops (e.g correlation_op.dll) must be in the `build/Release` folder.
+Note that the built custom ops (e.g correlation_op.dll) must be in the `build` folder.

 ##### Common gotchas